-Ms. Say began working for the firm when she moved from North Carolina to New York City and she quickly became a valued asset to the firm.
-She focused her legal skills on the firm’s Yaz/Yasmin/Ocella litigation, where she spent countless hours representing innocent young women and adolescent girls who have suffered blood clots, pulmonary emboli, strokes and gall bladder disease as a result of their exposure to dangerous oral contraceptive pills manufactured, marketed and sold by Bayer Healthcare Pharmaceuticals, Inc. Ms. Say was an integral part of the Yaz/Yasmin/Ocella team where she aided partners Gary J. Douglas and Stephanie O’Connor, as well as other plaintiff firms throughout the country, in overseeing the management of the key evidence found within the 90 million pages of documents produced by Bayer Healthcare Pharmaceuticals, Inc. and in assisting in over 25 depositions, conducted both in the United States and overseas.
-She also coordinated and oversaw a majority of the expert witness process, including the service of expert reports and administration of plaintiff and defendant expert depositions.
-The knowledge gained by Ms. Say aided plaintiffs nationwide in developing the case against Bayer Healthcare Pharmaceuticals, Inc. and preparing the first group of bellwether cases for trial.
+Ms. Say began working for the firm when she moved from North Carolina to New York City and she quickly became a valued asset to the firm through her work in mass torts.
+She first focused her legal skills on the Yasmin and YAZ (Drospirenone) Marketing, Sales Practices and Products Liability Litigation (MDL 2100) litigation, where she spent countless hours representing young women who suffered blood clots, pulmonary emboli, strokes, and gallbladder disease as a result of their exposure to oral contraceptive pills manufactured by Bayer Healthcare Pharmaceuticals, Inc. Ms. Say was an integral part of the Yaz/Yasmin/Ocella team where she aided partners Gary J. Douglas and Stephanie O’Connor, as well as other plaintiff firms throughout the country, in overseeing the management of the key evidence found within the 90 million pages of documents produced by Bayer and in assisting in over 25 depositions, conducted both in the United States and overseas.
+She also coordinated and oversaw a majority of the expert witness process, including the service of expert reports and administration of plaintiff and defendant expert depositions, and played a crucial role in preparing the first group of bellwether cases for trial.